rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

     # initialize a new game
     rb.init(
         name="Platformer Demo",  # Set a name
-        res=rb.Vector(1920, 1080),  # Set the window resolution (pixel length and height).
+        res=(1920, 1080),  # Increase the window resolution
-            # note that since we didn't also specify a window size,
-            # the window will be automatically resized to half of the resolution.
+        fullscreen="desktop",  # Set the window to fullscreen )
-    )